-As breast enlargement is a procedure that is individual to each patient.
+Breast enlargement is a procedure that is individualised to each patient.
 It is important that you think carefully and research well before choosing to have surgery.

 There are two main categories for wanting a breast enlargement:

-This is often for patients who have had treatment for breast cancer or are looking for preventative cancer treatment options.
+This is often for patients who have had treatment for breast cancer and are looking to restore breast shape.

-The majority of patients choose to have a breast enlargement for cosmetic purposes.
-Women may be unhappy with the shape, size or symmetry of their breasts and may, therefore, want to correct this.
-A breast enlargement can also help restore breast volume after pregnancy or major weight loss.
+The majority of patients choose to have breast enlargement for cosmetic purposes.
+Patients may be unhappy with the shape, size or symmetry of their breasts and may, therefore, want to correct this.
+Breast enlargement can also help restore breast volume after pregnancy or major weight loss.